zeus-health/ctw-component-library/.changeset/great-camels-glow.md

 "@zus-health/ctw-component-library": patch
 ---

-Use reaction consistently as opposed to manifiestation
+Use reaction consistently as opposed to manifestation.